EranGrin/restic-restore-wp/README.md

 - Clone the repo into any folder under home  ~/*
 - Add credentials into .restic-keys file
   - In the .restic-keys one should enter all needed credentials, such as: REPO ,RESTIC_PASSWORD, AWS_ACCESS_KEY_ID etc..
+- Add HTDOCS (Public folder) target path in .restic-keys file (relevant only for migration)

 ## How To Use